hugorbarbosa/cpp-project-template/README.md

 List of tasks to be done in the future:

 - Improvements:
-    - Create CMake target for code static analysis.
+    - Fix code issues reported by clang-tidy.
     - Use `target_compile_options` instead of `add_compile_options`.
-- CI:
-    - Add CI pipelines to build the project, run the tests, check the code coverage, check the code format, and run static analysis and sanitizers.
-- Quality:
+- Code quality tools:
-    - Add address, memory and thread sanitizers.
+    - Add address, memory, thread and undefined behavior sanitizers.
     - Add cppcheck tool for code static analysis.
     - Add valgrind (memory checker).
+- CI:
+    - Add CI pipelines to build the project, to run the tests, and to use all the code quality tools and sanitizers.

 ## License